Today we are going to show you a dollar store dinosaur dig activity that you can do yourself quickly and easily for around five bucks or less!

 For younger children, you will not need the craft sticks or paint brushes.
 Simply open a container of modeling dough and insert a dinosaur.
 Then distribute a container to each child and allow them to dig in and explore the modeling dough.

 Pro tip: Pick up some cool dinosaur stickers while you are at the dollar store and use them to decorate the containers.
+You can even find small composition books or notepads that your excavating adventurer can use to document their finds.

 For older children, insert the dinosaur as described above, but do not put the dough back into the container.
 Allow the modeling dough to sit overnight and harden.
 Then distribute your DIY dollar store dinosaur dig to each child with a craft stick and paint brush.